Net Score

 The intensity of spend for a vendor.
 Higher Net Scores indicate a positive spend trajectory, while lower Net Scores indicate a flat or negative spend trajectory.

 The Technology Spending Intentions Survey (TSIS) is our quarterly survey (Jan, Apr, July, Oct) of technology decision makers capturing forward-looking spending intentions for enterprise technology vendors across the global market.
 Our surveys are standardized, multiple choice format.
-For each survey question, the technology decision maker will select one of the following answers:

 • Adoption